Age related diseases

 Location: DIBIT1 A1, Floor 4, Room 18a

-Head, Age related diseases Unit
+Group leader, Age related diseases Unit

-Simone Cenci, M.D. is a geriatrician/gerontologist with a strong background in bone pathophysiology and a long-standing interest in the biology of plasma cells (PCs), terminally differentiated immune effectors of antibody responses, and their malignant counterpart, multiple myeloma (MM).
+Simone Cenci, M.D. is a geriatrician and gerontologist with a strong background in bone pathophysiology and a long-standing interest in the biology of plasma cells, terminally differentiated immune effectors of antibody responses, and their malignant counterpart, the frequent age-onset cancer multiple myeloma.
 During his post-doctoral training at Washington University in St. Louis (1998-2003), he identified novel immune mechanisms of involutional bone loss.

-Then, at IRCCS Ospedale San Raffaele he gained independence investigating protein homeostasis in PC differentiation, discovering proteotoxic stress as an inbuilt regulator of PC lifespan and antibody production.
-His lab contributed a deeper understanding of the molecular bases of apoptotic sensitivity of MM to proteasome inhibitors, a paradigm of cancer proteostasis addiction, and disclosed an unanticipated role of autophagy in PC ontogenesis and humoral immunity.
+Then, at IRCCS Ospedale San Raffaele he gained independence investigating protein homeostasis in plasma cell differentiation, discovering proteotoxic stress as an inbuilt regulator of cell lifespan and antibody production.
+His lab contributed a deeper understanding of the molecular bases of apoptotic sensitivity of myeloma to proteasome inhibitors, a paradigm of cancer proteostasis addiction, and disclosed an unanticipated role of autophagy in plasma cell ontogeny and humoral immunity.